mblackstock/node-red-contrib-influxdb/README.md

 ## Prerequisites

 To run this you'll need access to an influxdb database version 1.x.
 See the <a href="https://influxdb.com/" target="_new">influxdb site</a> for more information.
 The last release of this node has been tested with InfluxDb 1.8.
-Look for a new set of nodes to support Influ

 ## Install